intel-lab-lkp/linux/Documentation/userspace-api/media/v4l/ext-ctrls-flash.rst

     Duration the flash should be on when the flash LED is in flash mode (V4L2_FLASH_LED_MODE_FLASH).
 The unit should be microseconds (µs) if possible.

+``V4L2_CID_FLASH_HW_STROBE_SIGNAL (boolean)``
+    Enable or disable the output of a hardware strobe signal.
+This is typically set on a sensor that provides a hardware strobe output which is connected to a flash device/LEDs.
+The flash device should then be configured to use an external strobe source (V4L2_FLASH_STROBE_SOURCE_EXTERNAL).